What is the Value of Effluent for Dairy Farmers?

 To maximise the irrigation value from effluent we recommend plenty of storage.

-We have a few tips to share around nitrogen enrichment and retention.
+We have a few tips to share around nitrogen enrichment and the value of effluent.
 Give us a call and we’d be happy to discuss the needs of your particular farm.

 More Blogs